 The Nature Conservancy of Canada (NCC) is pleased to announce the donation of a part of its lands in Hudson to the town, therefore contributing to the enhancement of Le Nichoir Wild Bird Rehabilitation Centre.

-In 1991 and in 2002, the Nature Conservancy of Canada received two generous donations of about 20 hectares of lands in the town of Hudson from Mss.
-Amy Evelyn Clarke and Margaret Rhymas Clarke to be dedicated to conservation.
-In 2003, NCC established the Clarke-Syndenham Nature Reserve on these territories.
-The Nature Conservancy of Canada has always maintained a public access to this site and the town of Hudson has been and remains an important partner in conservation by helping taking care of the property.
-Le Nichoir has been a key feature on this property with its mandate to rehabilitate wild birds and releasing them back to their natural habitat.
+The Nature Conservancy of Canada has always maintained a public access to this site and the Town of Hudson has been and remains an important partner in conservation by helping taking care of the property.
+Le Nichoir has been a key feature on this property with its mandate to rehabilitate wild birds and release them back to their natural habitat.

 About the Nature Conservancy of Canada

 The Nature Conservancy of Canada (NCC) is the nation’s leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the plants and animals they sustain.
 Since 1962, NCC and its partners have helped to protect more than 1.1 million hectares, coast to coast, including more than 26,500 hectares in Quebec.
 Through strong partnerships, NCC works to safeguard our natural areas so that our children and grandchildren will have the chance to enjoy them.
 The organization works closely with landowners, private and public organizations, other conservation groups, local communities and governments.